BY: MIKE MULICA, ALEF CEO

 Meeting Efficiency Needs:

 At the end of the day, the primary focus of warehouses and distributors remains on delivering top-tier service to their customers.
 Traditional Wi-Fi, with its interference problems, can’t be counted on to be reliable.
-Warehouses need a network that provides them with low latency in order to keep up to date in real-time, allowing them to, say, accurately track inventory, enabling retailers to make more informed decisions and prevent stockouts (as well as frustrated consumers).
+Warehouses need a network that provides them with low Time required to send data over two points in a network. in order to keep up to date in real-time, allowing them to, say, accurately track inventory, enabling retailers to make more informed decisions and prevent stockouts (as well as frustrated consumers).
 Warehouses also require real-time analytics to speed up laborious processes such as product and pallet matching, especially as they deal with continued disruptions and delays.
 In addition to the above, warehouses need a network that is flexible enough to deal with the constantly changing warehouse environment.

 With a private mobile network as a service, warehouses are able to remove the need for expensive on-premise solutions and the expensive footprint that they require, maximizing the efficiency of their network, and eliminating the space and time needed in order to set one up.

 The flexibility of the private mobile network as a service allows enterprises to set them up as needed with specifically tailored resources and capabilities.
 For instance, if a retailer needs to temporarily expand its warehousing capacity during an exceptionally busy time, it could go to a logistics company which could then easily and quickly provide an edge-enabled warehouse rental for a short period.